mjenquine/GA-SEIR-Course/projects/project1.md

 There are **no attendance checks during this project week, except:**

   - **Thursday, Feb 13**: Project presentation day!
 You're required to be in the class zoom starting at 10:00 AM Eastern
-    - You will also have Outcomes as normal on Tuesday at the end of the day starting at 4:30 PM Eastern
+    - You will also have Outcomes as normal on Wednesday at the end of the day starting at 4:30 PM Eastern

 _Failure to make an attendance check will result in an unexcused absence for both morning and afternoon for that day_.